MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/gmsa-cloud-sync.md

 For more information on how to prepare your Active Directory for group Managed Service Account, see [group Managed Service Accounts Overview](/windows-server/security/group-managed-service-accounts/group-managed-service-accounts-overview).

 ### Apply a subset of permissions
 You can apply only a subset of the permissions using the Set-AADCloudSyncPermission cmdlet.
+This can be done in scenarios where you only want the gMSA to perform a specific function.

  See [Using Set-AADCloudSyncPermission](how-to-gmsa-cmdlets.md#using-set-aadcloudsyncpermissions) below for examples on setting specific permissions.